 Maria Montessori found that every child has his own unique pace of development.
 The Montessori approach is based on trusting this natural process and “following the child’s lead,” rather than directing it.

-During a “sensitive period,” a child is drawn to a material and a unique window of opportunity is open to him to easily absorb that information.
-A child may be drawn to the same material over and over again because he is working on grasping the knowledge.
+During a “sensitive period,” a child is drawn to a particular activity and a unique window of opportunity is open to him to easily absorb that information.
+A child may be drawn to the same activity (Montessori material) over and over again because he is working on grasping the knowledge.
 It is important that he not be hurried or interrupted during this work.